Vasyl Ivanchuk: Assessment and personality

 The Oxford Companion to Chess (1992) describes Ivanchuk as follows:

 Although blessed with great energy and ability, Ivanchuk is also moody and emotional.
 Losing his temper, he has been known to sweep the pieces from the board during a tournament.
 Seen by some as an anti-hero, he says, 'What's the good of setting goals when their achievement is never in one's own hands?'

 The Mammoth Book of the World's Greatest Chess Games (1998) states:

 If he were able to make the most of his talent, he would surely be a real contender for World No. 1 spot, but he is a highly emotional player, who takes losses badly, tends to rush critical decisions when under pressure and sometimes lacks motivation.

 Viswanathan Anand said in 2004 that Ivanchuk was the "most eccentric" player he had met:

 He's someone who is very intelligent...but you never know which mood he is going to be in.
 Some days he will treat you like his long-lost brother.
 The next day he ignores you completely.
 The players have a word for him.
 They say he lives on 'Planet Ivanchuk'.
 I have seen him totally drunk and singing Ukrainian poetry and then the next day I have seen him give an impressive talk.

 When asked in 2012 to name the chess players she considered geniuses, Judit Polgár named only Ivanchuk, Carlsen, and Anand.
 Before the 2013 Candidates Tournament, Gawain Jones stated that Ivanchuk was "[o]ne of the most talented players, possibly the most talented ever".
 In 2017, Garry Kasparov said that Ivanchuk belonged in the same category as the world chess champions.

 Ivanchuk played board 1 for Ukraine in the 2008 Chess Olympiad in Dresden, Germany.
 Going into the last round, Ukraine was second with decent chances of placing first, and only a strong loss against a 10th-seeded U.S. would leave them without a medal.
 Ivanchuk was chosen to be tested for illegal substances in his system immediately after the last round.
 But in a major upset, Ivanchuk lost his game against Gata Kamsky, causing Ukraine to fall to fourth and miss out on a medal.
 U.S. defeated Ukraine 3½ to ½.
 Ivanchuk was so distraught after the game that he was seen "kicking a large concrete pillar".
-He refused to take a doping test and stormed out, risking punishment under FIDE rules and forfeiting his games in the event as had happened in the 2004 Chess Olympiad in Majorca.
+He refused to take a doping test and stormed out, risking punishment under FIDE rules and forfeiting his games in the event as had happened in the 2004 Chess Olympiad in Mallorca.
 Ivanchuk was cleared when it emerged that he had not been warned of the test, and that in his distraught frame of mind, he had not fully understood the arbiter's request.

 After a string of unsuccessful performances culminated in his elimination at the early stages of the 2009 World Cup, Ivanchuk announced, in a highly emotional interview, his retirement from professional chess, but he soon reversed that decision.